aaronik/GPTModels.nvim/README.md

 #### TODO

+* Smooth out experience when someone doesn't have ollama or their OPENAI_API_KEY set
 * code needs C-y?
 * Focus same buffer on nui exit?
 * Add copilot support ..
 Very hard as it turns out